danghoangnhan/Computer-Based-Short-Term-Memory/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open a pull request or an issue in the repository.

-## License

-[Include the appropriate license for your project here.
-For example, you may choose an open-source license like MIT or Apache 2.0.]